ByWard Family Health Team

 We actively engage in the free exchange of knowledge and resources.

-ByWard Family Health (BWFHT) is proud of the comprehensive range of services we offer to University of Ottawa students, faculty, staff, and the general public.
+ByWard Family Health (BWFHT) offers a range of services to University of Ottawa students, faculty, staff, and the general public.
 On average, 500 patients are seen each day at BWFHT and we receive 100 patient calls per hour.

 Our primary care clinic serves a community made up of Ontario residents, students, staff and faculty of the University of Ottawa and Saint Paul University, and the Ottawa REDBLACKS.
 If you are part of one of these categories, do not wait to register with a family doctor.
 The University of Ottawa community includes more than 225,000 individuals consisting of 40,000 students more than 5,000 support and academic staff and 180,000 alumni; all of whom may access services at BWFHT.